minjiecode/TicTacToe/README.md

     - Returns: GameForm with initial game state.
     - Description: Creates a new Game. user_name provided must correspond to an existing user - will raise a NotFoundException if not.
 Min must be less than max.
-Also adds a task to a task queue to update the average moves remaining for active games.
+Also adds a task to a task queue to update the total count for active games.

  - **get_game**
     - Path: 'game/{urlsafe_game_key}'